bbkane/www.bbkane.com/content/blog/My-Favorite-Things-In-Binghamton/index.md

 - [Christian Life Church UPC](https://maps.app.goo.gl/za79aQSJ4T6yCaSk9) - really nice little church
 - [Dorchester Park](https://maps.app.goo.gl/g2ior4RppTWsocEG6) - my other aunt took us here and grilled while we went swimming.
 It was a marvelous day.
 - [Salt Springs State Park](https://maps.app.goo.gl/Xgho3gbvYoQeYg9U9) - This is a really great park in Pennsylvania with beautiful springs and an old growth hemlock forest.
 Walking in this forest feels kinda like walking on a sponge due to the centuries of accumulated needles.
+- [Otsiningo Park](https://maps.app.goo.gl/43A9yMZ1ECg1KcVm6) - park by the Chenango River with a playground and walking